SAS-DHRH/dhcc-toolkit/content/toolkit/decision-trees.md

 ## I am writing a Data Management Plan

 See section on [Grant Writing](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/grant-writing.html#grant-writing) and [Data Management Plans](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/grant-writing.html#DMP) for specific advice on energy proportionality, identifying relevant standards and frameworks, and more.

+## I want to work with an external partner on their digital sustainability

+* [Julie's Bicycle](https://juliesbicycle.com/) has a lot of resources for arts and culture organisations.
+This [briefing report](https://juliesbicycle.com/resource/briefing-report-environmental-sustainability-in-the-digital-age-of-culture/) focuses on digital sustainability.
+* Many different parts of the toolkit may be relevant, depending on your focus.
+It can be challenging for smaller organisations to find the resources to prioritise sustainability.
+Sometimes it may be helpful to focus on co-benefits (e.g. reducing electricity bills), while keeping in mind the big ethical and political questions - are there ways they can raise awareness through their programming or activities, use their experiences to advocate for better climate policies, and/or link their work to existing climate campaigns?

 ## I think my laptop / desktop / device needs replacing